mhavey/marklogic/uml2es/examples/hrdm/README.md

 Next, move our UML model into ML as an ES model.
 Run the following:

-gradle -b uml2es4dhf.gradle -PenvironmentName=local -i -PmodelName=EmployeeHubModel uDeployModel
+gradle -b uml2es4dhf.gradle -PenvironmentName=local -i -PmodelName=DHFEmployeeSample uDeployModel

 Confirm:
 - Final DB (xmi2es-examples-hrdm-FINAL) includes the following documents
-  * /marklogic.com/entity-services/models/EmployeeHubModel.json (The deployed ES model)
+  * /marklogic.com/entity-services/models/DHFEmployeeSample.json (The deployed ES model)
   * /xmi2es/findings/DHFEmployeeSample.xml (Problems found during transformation.
 Check it.
 Confirm no issues.)

 ### Create DHF Entities From the HR Model
 Now we create our DHF entity plugins.
 We leverage's the toolkit's ability to cut/generate code.
 First, ask the toolkit to create the basic plugins (without any flows).
 It will infer which classes in the model should be plugins.

-gradle -b uml2es4dhf.gradle -PenvironmentName=local -i uCreateDHFEntities -PmodelName=EmployeeHubModel -PentitySelect=infer
+gradle -b uml2es4dhf.gradle -PenvironmentName=local -i uCreateDHFEntities -PmodelName=DHFEmployeeSample -PentitySelect=infer

 Confirm:
 - In gradle project there are new folders